 There are numerous best practice models for energy efficiency programs from around the nation.
 In the text box below, we present several of these program types along with specific examples of successful implementations that are drawn from the National Action Plan for Energy Efficiency's Rapid Deployment Energy Efficiency toolkit.
 ACEEE's report Compendium of Champions: Chronicling Exemplary Energy Efficiency Programs from across the U.S. also provides a number of examples (York, Kushler, and Witte 2008).
-Missouri utilities have already begun to run some of these energy efficiency program models through their energy efficiency programs, however they are far from achieving the levels of savings outlined in this EERS policy analysis.
+Missouri utilities have already begun to run some of these energy efficiency program models through their energy efficiency analysis.
 As utilities look to develop future energy efficiency program plans, the examples highlighted in ACEEE's Best Practices report and the text box below can provide some guidance on how to expand upon the existing programs in order to offer well-run, comprehensive, and cost-effective utility energy efficiency programs over the long term.